When you replace your car battery, you may need to enter your Honda radio codes to activate your radio.

-Your insurance card will have your detailed vehicle information, including your VIN number.
-The code may also be accessed on your windshield, as well as your glove compartment.
-It is usually a hardy sticker with some numbers on it in either f these locations.
+Your insurance card contains your detailed vehicle information, including your VIN number.
+The code can also be seen on your windshield and in the glove box.
+It is usually a sturdy sticker with some numbers on it.

 How to find your serial number on models built after 2002

 You can find a serial number or your 2002 and newer models without having to completely remove your radio, which can be difficult to replace.
 You should press the radio’s power button, which will result in a blank display.